anu003/Cuisine-Cruisings/README.md

 #### Similar Cuisine Recipe Recommendations
 Using the results from the similarity analysis, the recommendations model recommends similar cuisine recipes for any selected cuisine and a set of ingredients.

-When a cuisine is selected, the search box displays only the ingredients that have been seen for the cuisine in the database.
-When a set of ingredients are selcted, they are converted into a vector and compared to all the recipes in the top 5 similar cuisines group
+When a cuisine is selected, the search box (on the next page) displays only the ingredients that have been seen for the cuisine in the database.
+When a set of ingredients are selcted, they are converted into a vector and compared to all the recipes in the top 5 similar cuisines group for that cuisine.
+The top 20 results are displayed in ascending order of the distance between the given search vector and each of the compared recipes.

 ## Visualization and web application